UN agency withdraws director from Gaza after threats | Law-Order

 Schmale later expressed regret over the remarks and said any civilian deaths were unacceptable.

 Israel carried out hundreds of airstrikes on Gaza during the 11-day war, in which Hamas and other militant groups fired more than 4,000 rockets at Israel.
-At least 254 people were killed in Gaza, including 67 children and 39 women. according to the Gaza health ministry.
+At least 254 people were killed in Gaza, including 67 children and 39 women.
 Hamas has acknowledged the deaths of 80 militants.
 Twelve civilians, including two children, were killed in Israel, along with one soldier.

 UNRWA provides essential services to some 5.7 million refugees in the occupied West Bank, Gaza, Jordan, Lebanon and Syria.
 They include Palestinians who fled or were driven out of what is now Israel during the 1948 war surrounding its creation and their descendants.